-Over the last several decades, we have seen the rise of multinational corporations with operations all around the world.
+Over the last several decades, we have seen the rise of multinational corporations with operations around the world.
 Corporate Citizen looks at how, in a globalized world, these corporations can be everywhere and nowhere at the same time.

 Through foreign investment and establishment of global supply chains, multinational corporations can lower costs of production and gain access to new markets.
 These mighty transnational corporations are at home anywhere, are treated as key stakeholders in both national and international governance discussions, and yet they only owe duties to their shareholders.